Algarve-Tourist.com

 The best independent guide to the Algarve

-The Algarve carries a reputation for crowded beaches, high-rise hotels, and thumping nightlife.
-Those areas exist, concentrated around Albufeira and parts of Portimão, but they represent only a fraction of this southern Portuguese coastline.
-Beyond the busy resort strips lies a different Algarve: cobblestone streets worn smooth by centuries of footfall, the salt-scented air of traditional fishing harbours, and a pace of life that moves to the rhythm of the tides rather than the tourist calendar.
+The Algarve has a reputation for crowded beaches, high-rise hotels, and thumping nightlife.
+Those areas exist, concentrated around Albufeira and parts of Portimão, but they represent only a small fraction of this southern Portuguese coastline.
+Beyond the busy resort strips lies a very different Algarve: cobblestone streets worn smooth by centuries of footfall, the salt-scented air of traditional fishing harbours, and a pace of life that moves to the rhythm of the tides rather than the tourist calendar.

 The following map highlights the most peaceful towns and villages across the Algarve.
 You will find a detailed look at what makes each location special in the sections below